What are Webhooks?

 Webhook Output Format

-When a condition is met, Thieves sends a POST request to your specified webhook URL with a JSON payload.
-The payload contains the following information:
+When a check cycle completes, Thieves sends a POST request to your specified webhook URL with a JSON payload.
+The payload structure is as follows:

 {